Linear labels

 gpt-5.4Codex

 You can add additional model child labels at any time — Delego passes whatever value you set through to the agent without validation, so any model your agent supports will work.
+New model versions ship often, so treat the Codex gpt-5.x labels as a starting point and add the exact identifiers your codex CLI accepts.

 repo — which GitHub repository the job works in